-The Transportation Advisory Committee Board shall develop a Priority Needs Listlist of projects for transportation improvements on a biennial basis, or more often as needed.
-Through the Prospectus and the Bylaws, the Transportation Advisory Committee shall establish a in conjunction with the NCDOT prioritization process for developing the Priority Needs List.as codified in NCGS § 136-18.42.
-This processentails preparing a list of projects for staff to evaluate against NCDOT's quantitative measures, then choosing a subset of projects.
-The subset of projects chosen will be assigned points by the Board based on the following guiding principles:
+The Board shall develop a list of projects for transportation improvements in conjunction with the NCDOT prioritization process as codified in NCGS § 136-18.42.
+This entails preparing a list of projects for staff to evaluate against NCDOT's quantitative measures, then choosing a subset of projects.
+The subset of projects chosen will be assigned points by the Board based on locally and regionally developed criteria and submitted to NCDOT and the FBRMPO Board to compete for available funding in the STIP and MTIP, respectively.